 2.3.
 Experimental procedures

 For each experiment, 3 Liters of wastewater was poured into the flotation tank.
 Then, the high pressure pump was operated until wastewater was pumped in saturation vessel.
 To adjust the pressure in saturation vessel compressor was turned on, and then the flow rate was regulated by two pressure relief valves (in a determined value).
 Wastewater with a certain flow rate was under aeration for 3 min until the resulting system was steady state.
 Finally, COD of samples were measured and analyzed by the ASTM-D5220 method (closed reflux, colorimetric method) mentioned in "Standard Methods" [17].

-Fig. 1.
-Schematic of experimental scale DAF apparatus.

 2.4.
+Experimental design

-Design of experimentsThe software Design Expert (Design Expert 7.0.0.1, Statease, USA) was applied for the experimental design, statistical analysis of data, development of regression models and optimization of process conditions.
-The response surface methodology (RSM) was used for fitting a quadratic surface and to analyze the interactions among the parameters.
-The COD removal was selected as the studied response and flow rate, saturation pressure and coagulant dosage were chosen as the studied factors.
+The software Design Expert (Design Expert 7.0.0.1, Stat-Ease, USA) was used for the experimental design, statistical analysis of data, development of regression models, and optimization of process conditions.
+The RSM model was used for fitting a quadratic surface and to analyze the interactions among the parameters.
+Chemical oxygen demand removal was selected as the studied response, while flow rate, saturation pressure, and coagulant dosage were chosen as the studied factors.
 All three factors were at each of the three levels.
-The most appropriate design to conduct such a 3-factor-3- level set of experiments was the 17-trial set of box-behnken design (BBD) combined with RSM (Table 2).
+The most appropriate design to conduct such a 3-factor-3- level set of experiments was the 17-trial set of Box–Behnken design (BBD) combined with RSM (Table 2).
 The detailed processing conditions are summarized in Table 3.

 Table 2.
 Levels of independent parameters chosen for BBD